 Can I Buy Meals and Drinks on Board

-Hot meals, snacks and drinks are sold on board.
-However, there are limited choices and quantities available on board.
+Hot meals, snacks, and drinks are sold on board.
+However, there are limited choices and limited quantities available on board.

-By the time the cabin crew arrived at your seating area, they could have run out of stock of your preferred meal.
+By the time the cabin crew arrived at your seating area, they could have run out of your chosen item.

 The advantages of buying your meals online are;

 - will get the meal of your choice.

 - will be served ahead of other passengers who do not pre-book their meals.

 - member of Air Asia loyalty program, BIG Card, will get 2X BIG Points.